 Leaders for Tomorrow

-Over the course of the school year, our KC LFT cohort meets for seven interactive and engaging sessions, one Sunday per month.
+Over the course of the school year, our KC LFT cohort meets for seven interactive and engaging sessions, one Sunday per month, to learn about and unpack the most pressing issues affecting today’s Jewish teens.

-We are currently accepting applications from outstanding high school sophomores, juniors, or seniors for the 2022-2023 KC LFT Cohort, beginning in Fall 2022.
+We are currently accepting applications for the 2023-2024 KC LFT cohort!
 Click here to apply.

 Please email Sarah Markowitz, JCRB|AJC's Director of Education and Programs at email@example.com